 “Books like Moli det bigibigi and No Way, Yirrikipayi!, really stand on their own as good trade books that should be in every library, regardless - they’re beautiful books,” says Tricia, “And they also work as a specialised collection that can be brought out to celebrate occasions like NAIDOC Week or Indigenous Literacy Day.”

-Along with the books, we also provide teaching and learning resources to help begin conversations about Indigenous languages, cultures and stories.
+These books are fantastic starting points to begin conversations about Indigenous languages, cultures and stories.

 “It is important that all Australians embrace the sense of Indigenous cultures, and one of the best ways that children learn is through print and books - by sharing these stories.”

-If you’re interested in learning more about this program or getting involved, you can register your library here.
+If you’re interested in learning more about this program or getting involved, you can build your library here.